marcov/tech-notes/docs/Linux/threads.md

  - TGID: the Thread Group ID.

    * Thread Group = a group of KSEs (Kernel Scheduling Entities) that share the same TGID.
    * Each thread in a thread group has a distint TID.
    * Thread Group Leader = the first thread in a new thread group, where TID == TGID
    * TGID == PID
+   * A TGID can exit independently from the other TIDs by calling `pthread_exit()`.
+     In that case, the TGID becomes a zombie but it is not reapable until all the other threads in the group exit.

  - All the TIDs for a TGID show up under `/proc/TGID/task/{TID1,TID2, ...}` Contrary to PIDs, the  `/proc/[tid]` subdirectories are not visible when